7. AUTOSAR Integration Guide

 This chapter explains the basic configurations that are needed to realize CAN communication.

 7.2.3.3.1.
-Can Configuration
+CAN Configuration

 TI CAN driver is configured using EB Tresos tool.
 It is then imported to Vector DaVinci configurator for integration with CAN stack.
 Following containers and parameters shall be configured.